Hakalon/babel-example/README.md

 ```
 The only thing you need to remember is that **using "@babel/preset-env" on presets**.

 **2. @babel/cli & @babel/node** : When you are developing, you should install @babel/cli on your computer by yarn or npm **Globally**.
 It will provide you command like "babel" and "babel-node" to compile files.

 **3. @babel/core & @babel/preset-env** : When you want to compile any file by babel, you should install @babel/core and @babel/preset-env first.
-They provide every thing you need to compile or excute a file.
+They provide everything you need to compile files.
 Be noticed that you should install it locally.
-(Actually, you even can't install them globally.)
+(Actually, you can't even install them globally.)

 **4. @babel/polyfill** : You should add it to your project dependency for your client.
 They will need it to use command "node" to run files that you compiled by babel.